Known Bugs (Apocalypse)

 Big aliens (Megaspawn, psymorphs) might not be visible to your men if part of their body is hidden behind structures.
 Even if the alien is sitting in front of you and half of its body is in sight.

 There seems to be a limit of items in tactical combat (roughly 500).
 If one takes a full contingent - 36 agents - to a combat, if there's too much equipment in their inventory some agents may not spawn and/or aliens (Anthropods and Skeletoids) may spawn without equipment.
 This *may* be a good exploit for dangerless tactical missions, but it will *not* give any points/credits for equipment that is missing - since it's not present.

 By default, Androids are assigned the Human resistance values.
-Meaning, they will just as quickly fall unconscious to stun damage as Humans and Hybrids, causing Androids to take 100% Stun Gas and 100% Stun (Stun Grapple, Psionics) damage instead of 0% Stun Gas and 20% Stun damage.
-This can be manually fixed by using modding programs such as "Apoc'd", which can be found here: http://www.strategycore.co.uk/files/apocd/, and assigning Androids to the Android Damage Modifier.
+Meaning, they will just as quickly fall unconscious to stun damage as Humans and Hybrids, causing Androids to take 100% Stun Gas and 100% Stun (Stun Grapple, Psionics) damage instead of 0% Stun Gas and 20% Stun damage as well as taking 100% Incendiary damage (IN Ammunition, Diablo Incendiary Grenade) instead of only 60%.
+This can be manually fixed by using modding programmes such as "Apoc'd", which can be found here: http://www.strategycore.co.uk/files/apocd/, and assigning Androids to the Android Damage Modifier.

 Cannot choose men in base defense missions